haskell/haskell-ide-engine/README.md

 In order to avoid problems with long paths on Windows you can do the following:

-1. Edit the group policy: set "Enable Win32 long paths" to "Enabled".
-Works only for Windows 10
+1. Edit the group policy: set "Enable Win32 long paths" to "Enabled" (Works only for Windows 10).

-2. Clone the `haskell-ide-engine` to the root of your logical drive (e.g. to `E:\hie`)
+2. Clone the `haskell-ide-engine` to the root of your logical drive (e.g. to `C:\hie`)

 ### Installation on macOS